liferay/liferay-docs/develop/tutorials/articles/audience-targeting/reporting-user-behavior-with-audience-targeting.markdown

-In the Audience Targeting application, a report is a tool that allows administrators to analyze the behavior of users belonging to specific user segments or in the context of a campaign.
+In the Audience Targeting application, a report is a tool that allows administrators to analyze the behavior of users belonging to specific user segments, or in the context of a campaign.

-Developers will be able to extend the set of available reports by creating and deploying their own OSGi plugins which contain a class implementing the [Report Interface](https://github.com/liferay/liferay-apps-content-targeting/blob/master/content-targeting-api/service/com/liferay/content/targeting/api/model/Report.java).
+Developers are able to extend the set of available reports by creating and deploying their own OSGi plugins which contain a class implementing the [Report Interface](https://github.com/liferay/liferay-apps-content-targeting/blob/master/content-targeting-api/service/com/liferay/content/targeting/api/model/Report.java).

-OSGi plugins can be quickly hot deployed and undeployed, managing their own dependencies and providing new services that other OSGi plugins can consume.
+OSGi plugins can be quickly hot deployed and undeployed, manage their own dependencies, and provide new services that other OSGi plugins can consume.
 In the case of a report OSGi plugin, it is consumed by the Audience Targeting application.

 To follow this tutorial, you must first have the Audience Targeting [project](https://github.com/liferay/liferay-apps-content-targeting) and